denten-books/plain-text/main.md

 ### 2.3 Ghost in the Machine

-Why do we call some software application?
+Why do we call some software, "application"?
 Not until the 1960s did the coinage "software application" enter the English language.[^ln2-app] Before that and well into the 1990s the far more common use of "application" was paired with "theory," as in "theory and application"--the two nouns occupying on the